noorulain276775/Machine_Learning/README.md

 6. Deploy

+## Ways to choose the right Algorithm

 Do you want to predict the Category?
+That's **Classification**<br>
-That's **Classification** Do you want to predict a quantity?
-That's **Regression** for instance, predicting the age of a person based on the height, weight, health and other factors.
+Do you want to predict a quantity?
+That's **Regression** for instance, predicting the age of a person based on the height, weight, health and other factors. <br>
 Do you want to discover structure in unexplored data?
 That's **Clustering**.
 For instance, finding groups of customers with similar behaviour given a large database of customer data containing their demographics and past buying records.